Gambler’s Fallacy: Rethink or Risk It All?

 1. Embracing randomness: Instead of trying to predict market movements based on past patterns, SDO acknowledges the inherent randomness of short-term market fluctuations.

-2. Probabilistic position sizing: SDO uses Monte Carlo simulations to determine optimal position sizes based on potential outcomes rather than allocating fixed amounts to each investment.
+2. Probabilistic position sizing: SDO uses Monte Carlo simulations to determine optimal positions based on potential outcomes rather than allocating fixed amounts to each investment.

 3. Adaptive dividend capture: By dynamically adjusting dividend capture strategies based on real-time market volatility and option implied probabilities, SDO maximizes income while minimizing the impact of cognitive biases.